eduaero/ExcelStockManager/README.md

 More detailed information for Python users on how the tool operates, code structure, and any modifications they can make.
 This could include how to integrate the tool into existing scripts.

 ## Further developments:
+1. Include a video explaining the tool
-1. Include the issues for which there is an error when uploading a category or a product
+2. Include the issues for which there is an error when uploading a category or a product
-2. Generalize the mode 3 and 4
+3. Generalize the mode 3 and 4